crowe4/Car-Selling-Application/README.md

 # 3).
 Implementation
 ## 3.1) Creating Tables
-The tables have been added along with primary and foreign keys, in the code.sql file.
+The tables have been added along with primary and foreign keys, in the tables.sql file.